Eschalon Savefile Editor

 General Installation Notes

-See the README file.
-To run the application outside of Windows (or if you want to run the source directly in Windows), you'll need: gtk+, Python, Cairo/PyCairo, and PyGTK.
+For other systems, or if you want to run the source directly in Windows/OS X, you'll need: gtk+, Python 2, Cairo/PyCairo, and PyGTK.
 For Linux users, these are certainly available from your distribution, and may already be installed.
 Use your distro's package manager to install these, if they're not already.
-OS X users are on their own for now, I'm afraid, but I'm pretty sure that packages do exist for that platform.
+OS X users can get these from homebrew or MacPorts, and/or install them with pip or easy_install.

-An installer is provided (as of 0.5.0) for Windows, but for other platforms there are no installers.
+A stand-alone package is provided (as of 0.5.0) for Windows and (as of 1.0) for OS X, but for other platforms there are no installers.
 On UNIX (and any other system you can convince it to run on) the app is meant to be basically just run from wherever you unzipped it or untarred it, or by setting up a symlink somewhere, or creating a shortcut in your desktop environment of choice.

 The map editor component of this package requires that an Eschalon install directory be present on your system.
 The application will try to locate it on its own, but if the installation directory isn't found, you'll be prompted to provide the location.
 The character editor can also use the Eschalon game directory to do image lookups of its own, but it doesn't actually require the directory to be present.